Note

 A logistics company wants to use Genie spaces to help business users from different departments track operational and financial details.
 They set up a Genie space for their shipment facility managers to track shipments and another for their financial executives to understand their financial health.

-How Genie generates a response
+How Genie works

 Genie uses the following components to generate responses:

-• Table metadata: Includes table names, descriptions, and defined primary key (PK) and foreign key (FK) relationships.
+- Unity Catalog table metadata: Includes table names, descriptions, and defined primary key (PK) and foreign key (FK) relationships.
 Genie uses this data as it parses the request and converts the natural language prompt to SQL.

-• Column names and descriptions: Genie intelligently filters for relevant column names and descriptions to include.
+- Column names and descriptions: Genie intelligently filters for relevant column names and descriptions to include.

-• SQL functions: All SQL functions that have been added in the space.
+- SQL functions: All SQL functions that have been added in the space.

-• Instructions: The plain-text notes provided as General instructions are included as context.
+- Instructions: The plain-text notes provided as General instructions are included as context.

-• Prompt and responses history: Prompts and responses from the current chat are included as context.
+- Prompt and responses history: Prompts and responses from the current chat are included as context.
 If necessary, because of set token limits, the oldest parts of the chat record are excluded.

 Note

 Some table details, such as the owner and table size, are not included by default.
-To access this information, you can use views from the information schema available for all Unity Catalog catalogs.
-Default views may include unnecessary details, so creating a custom view on top of that can help focus on the specific information you need.
-For more information about what’s available in the information schema, see Information schema.
+To access this information, use views from the information schema available for all Unity Catalog catalogs.
+Default views might include unnecessary details, so creating a custom view on top of that can help focus on the specific information you need.
+For more information about what's available in the information schema, see Information schema.

 Trusted assets